Modulate’s ToxMod uses AI to scan game voice chat for toxic speech

 “We started building out not only voice skins but seeing if we could moderate voice chat directly when people are being toxic in voice chat,” Huffman said.
 “We want to help community managers and moderators take action based on that voice chat proactively, and that’s where this new ToxMod product came from.”

-By feeding voice signals into a moderation tool, ToxMod could assess voice chats for toxicity live as they happen, with much greater accuracy than any other tools out there.
-The key here is the ability to analyze not just what is being said but also how it’s being said, including the emotion, prosody, and volume it’s spoken with.
+By feeding voice signals into a moderation tool, ToxMod could assess voice chats for toxicity as they happen, with much greater accuracy than any other tools out there.
+The key here is the capability to analyze not just what is being said but also how it’s being said, including the emotion, prosody, and volume it’s spoken with.

 Managing toxicity